2024/25 Flu_5

 The following groups are at increased risk for serious complications from or transmission of the flu:

-• Persons aged >50 years
+• Individuals aged 50 years or above

 • Children aged 6 months to 5 years